Jungjaewon/Visual-Relationship-Detection/README.md

 Visual Relationship Detection with Language prior and Softmax : https://arxiv.org/abs/1904.07798 <br>
 Improving Visual Relationship Detection using Linguistic and Spatial Cues : This paper is submiited to ETRI Jouranl and will be opened soon.

+The evaluation code is not optimized.
+The task will be done as soon as possible.